Ae3232/headless-cms/content/about-us/_index.md

 valuesTitle: CoTeams’ values
 valuesItemItemImg1: "/images/values-img1.svg"
 valuesItemTitle1: Win-win cooperation
-valuesItemDescription1: We believe that shared goals and mutual support lead to greater success.
+valuesItemDescription1: We believe that shared goals and mutual support lead to a greater success.
 There has to be a fair mutual exchange of value between talents and clients.
 valuesItemItemImg2: "/images/values-img2.svg"
 valuesItemTitle2: Transparency and honesty
 valuesItemDescription2: Being truthful is key to mutually beneficial relationships.